feedm3/learning-static-website-hosting-on-aws-s3/README.md

 ### Setup AWS

+Our site will be hosted on S3 and served via CloudFront CDN.

+#### Hosting on S3

 1. Go to [S3](https://console.aws.amazon.com/s3/home) in your AWS account.
 2. Create a new bucket on S3
 3. By default your bucket is private and no one can access it so we have to configure it to make it publicly available: